 The setting is Chicago and Cat’s family (lots of Cops and an overprotective mother) keep her on her toes and make her work as a P. I. challenging.
 Her agency is called “Pants on Fire.”

-The first mystery is Liar, Liar, followed by Sticks and Stones and the newest: Some like it Hot.9 months ago
+The first mystery is Liar, Liar, followed by Sticks and Stones and the newest: Some like it Hot.1 year ago

 Check out the Nathan Active mysteries for a great read.
 There are four in the series: